-(B) Timetables specified in the self-initiated CAP for correcting tangible net equity (TNE) deficiencies shall not exceed 12 months.
+(B) Timetables specified in the self-initiated CAP for correcting tangible net equity (TNE) deficiencies existing on or before December 31, 2004, shall not exceed 182 months.
 Timetables specified in the self-initiated standardized CAP for correcting TNE deficiencies occurring after December 31, 2004, shall not exceed 12 months.

-(C) Timetables specified in the self-initiated CAP for incurred but not reported (IBNR) deficiencies shall not exceed three (3) months;
+(C) Timetables specified in the self-initiated CAP for incurred but not reported (IBNR) deficiencies shall not exceed three (3) months-;